-Workflow is on of those features in Open CRM that we talk about all the time.
+Workflow is one of those features in Open CRM that we talk about all the time.
 I won’t go so far as to say it is a “cure all.”
 But it is certainly one of those features that has the potential to be incredibly powerful.
-In some ways, workflow (and tools like it) really is like having an executive or management assistant embedded within your CRM system.
+In some ways, workflow (and tools like it) really is like having a management assistant embedded within your CRM system.

 What do I mean by that?
 And what even is workflow anyway?

-Workflow is a collection of tools that allow you to automate certain jobs based off a change within your CRM system.
+Workflow is a collection of tools that allow you to automate certain jobs based on a change within your CRM system.

 Think of workflow as having an extra user within your CRM system.
 That user exists only to do the mundane tasks.
-Those jobs that everyone else with doesn’t want to do or just forget about.
-They (workflow) do thinks like:
+Those jobs that everyone else doesn’t want to do or just forget about.
+Workflow does thinks like:

 - update records,

 - create reminders,

 - send notifications,